22FAUNO-SA-Team-1/ClassProjectDocuments/Design.md

 - *Threat ID*: 21.
     - Threat Name: Cross Site Request Forgery
     - Threat Category: Elevation Of Privilege
-    - Justification:
+    - Justification: Data parsing is utilized to prevent CSRF or XSRF
-    - Existing Mitigations:
+    - Existing Mitigations: All input data is sanitized before being processed
-    - Notable Gap:
+    - Notable Gap: None

 - *Threat ID*: 22.
     - Threat Name: Elevation by Changing the Execution Flow in Keycloak
     - Threat Category: Elevation Of Privilege
-    - Justification:
+    - Justification: All data is sanitized
-    - Existing Mitigations:
+    - Existing Mitigations: Keycloak sanitizes all data to ensure no execution flows can be altered
-    - Notable Gap:
+    - Notable Gap: None

 - *Threat ID*: 23.
     - Threat Name: Keycloak May be Subject to Elevation of Privilege Using Remote Code Execution